GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/seo/meta-description/index.md

   name="description"
   content="Mary's simple recipe for maple bacon donuts
-           makes a sticky, sweet treat with just a hint of salt that you'll keep coming back for.">
+           makes a sticky, sweet treat with just a hint of salt that you'll keep coming back for more.">
 ```
 {% CompareCaption %}
 Descriptive yet concise.